Healthcare Negligence & Medical Malpractice Attorney In Tampa

 It is important to note that the state of Florida places limits on certain medical malpractice awards.
 There is a cap placed on the amount of non-economic damages a person can receive in a medical malpractice lawsuit.

 Non-economic damages are the non-quantifiable losses incurred due to an injury, such as pain and suffering, mental anguish, disfigurement, etc. In Title XLV Torts Section 766.101, non-economic damages from medical malpractice by a practitioner is limited to $500,000 and damages caused by a non-practitioner are limited to $750,000.
 In the case of wrongful death or catastrophic injury, damages are limited to $1 million and $1.5 million respectively.

 However, there is no limit on economic damages, such as medical expenses, lost wages or other monetary losses that you suffered due to your injury.

 Tampa Medical Malpractice Attorneys

 Medical malpractice injuries can lead to ongoing medical issues that would not have occurred if you had been treated correctly.
-In turn, you can suffer financial harm due to even more medical expenses and lost wages if your injury left you unable to work.
+In turn, you can suffer financial harm due to even more medical expenses and lost wages if your Florida personal injury lawyer left you unable to work.
 Contact the attorneys from Wolf & Pravato today to set up a consultation – 1-954-633-8270.